LukeNSaunders/Swin-Scraper/README.md

 ## Getting Started

 Swin is currently not deployed and requires setting up a mongoDB database to access full features.
+More info available [here](https://gist.github.com/rupeshtiwari/2eaa1b40e5bdd23de27fef3289bc92f4)

 1. Clone this repo and enter!